diditek8-byte/DelilahOS/README.md

 Delilah OS

-A web-based operating system inspired by modern desktop environment.
+A web-based operating system inspired by my favorite superhero Starfire.
-This project is currently a work-in progress for the Hack Club Stardance event!
+I got the idea for this project from Hack Club, but I wanted to make it reflect who I am.

 Features
 - Desktop Top Bar